 As the new year is right around the corner, here are some matters to consider about potential changes to physical therapy billing guidelines.

-With patients staying home, often forgoing care to avoid the risk of infection, telehealth has become a lifeline.
+With patients staying home due to the COVID-19 pandemic, often forgoing care to avoid the risk of infection, telehealth visits have become a lifeline as a healthcare service for medical care.
 Expanded therapy telehealth billing allows therapists to grow their practices and continue providing the specialty care that patients need.

 Rehab therapists working in private practice or hospital outpatient settings will be significantly impacted by the CMS proposed rule related to telehealth.